rasufsj/rpi_robotic_arm/README.md

 - Detect ArUco markers using OpenCV
 - Estimate 3D position and orientation of each cube
 - Assign a shelf destination based on marker ID
-- Send commands to Arduino Nano via serial (UART GPIO)
+- Send commands to Arduino Nano via UART (USB)
 - Execute pick-and-place using a robotic arm

 ---